Innocent-R/express-project/README.md

-Project: C
+Project: Chapter Chat

-Palindrome checker is a project that is made with Node.js which leverages JS on the server side
+The chapter chat project is an online platform where users add their favorite books and others can like them

-How It's Made: Tech used: HTML, CSS, JavaScript and Node.js
+How It's Made:
+Tech used: HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB

-Lessons Learned: I learned how to use and implement server side logic and using Node.js.
-I also learned how to run a project in the terminal and open in the local host.
+Lessons Learned: I learned how to deploy the fullstack app to a web server, making it accessible to users online.